katzNplotkin/Hubbakkudu/README.md

 Bioscope    | dchub://10.22.13.71   | offline

-Note: To add a working hub to this list, fork a copy and send a pull request.
+*Note*: To add a working hub to this list, fork a copy and send a pull request.